We have it wrong. Well, actually, we have it backwards.

 The more complex the world becomes as a senior leader, the more difficult it is to hold both analytical thinking and social skills equally, and the former all too often crowds out the latter.

-So what?
-What’s the implication for us as leaders, and as organizations that must develop more effective global leaders in order to meet the challenges that keep CEOs up at night?
-We must recognize and embrace that increasingly we must focus on the social and interpersonal skills- the “soft skills”- of leadership to complement the necessary analytical skills we have so long revered and rewarded.
-They are still important: indeed, strategic thinking, business acumen and systems thinking are key leadership skills, but they are not enough.
-They must be integrated with increased social and self-awareness in the recognition that, in the end leaders do not in the end lead organizations, they lead people.
+What’s the implication for us as leaders—and as organizations that must develop more effective global leaders in order to meet the challenges that keep CEOs up at night?
+We must recognize and embrace that we must increasingly focus on the social and interpersonal skills of leadership to complement the necessary analytical skills we have so long revered and rewarded.
+They are still important.

 Nick Noyes